abhijeet1069/CS/Software-Engineering/Clean_Code/9_Unit_Test.md

 code, then you may find the production code to be hard to test.
 You may decide that some production code is too hard to test.
 You may not design the production code to be testable.

+FIRST applicable for below tests:

+- Unit Tests : These are fast, isolated and run in memory.
+FIRST is a perfect fit.
+- Integration : Depends on DB and services - needs more setup to be repeatable.
+FIRST is a partial fit
+- End to End : Often slow, flaky, and dependent on external factors like browser, UI.
+FIRST is often violated

 ## Testing Pyramid